PFAS Lawsuits

 Legal industry estimates suggest that the individual payout for a PFAS settlement could range from $75,000 to $500,000.
 However, these figures are speculative.
 Each payout depends on the circumstances of the individual case.

-While multi-billion-dollar settlements have been agreed to with cities and public water systems, there has not yet been a global settlement for the more than 10,000 PFAS and AFFF cases grouped together in federal court.
+While defendants have agreed to multi-billion-dollar settlements with cities and public water systems, there has not yet been a global settlement for the more than 10,000 PFAS and AFFF cases grouped together in federal court.

 PFAS Trial Process

-The progress of the AFFF multidistrict litigation (MDL) could play a significant role in if and when a settlement happens.
-An MDL is used to group many similar lawsuits.
+The progress of the AFFF multidistrict litigation (MDL) could play a significant role in whether a settlement happens and when.
+An MDL groups many similar lawsuits.

-Thousands of PFAS lawsuits have been consolidated into an MDL.
+The U.S. Judicial Panel for Multidistrict Litigation has consolidated thousands of PFAS lawsuits into an MDL.
 This allows the cases to move through the legal process together, streamlining the litigation process.

-Part of the MDL process includes holding bellwether trials.
-This is where a few cases from the thousands of pending lawsuits are selected to go to trial.
+Part of the MDL process includes holding bellwether trials, in which the court selects a few cases to go to trial from the thousands of pending lawsuits.
 Bellwether trials let plaintiffs and defendants see how their arguments hold up before a jury.

 If people who filed lawsuits are successful in those trials, PFAS manufacturers could be motivated to agree to a global settlement for thousands of cases instead of going to trial.